rickithadi/bigduckmusic.com/src/pages/features/2020-10-16-love-life-and-excel-sheets-with-amanda-ong.md

 #### What has it been like releasing music in a pandemic, and how have you been coping these couple of months?

 I think it’s actually easier to work by myself, because I don’t have to go out and meet friends.
 But at the same time, I can also watch Netflix all the time, so I need to really make myself do it.
 And I think I wasn’t really gigging actively before the pandemic, so my income wasn’t cut by that much.
-But I was putting up a lot of online covers, acapella covers.
+But I was putting up a lot of online covers, a capella covers.
 So I think when the pandemic hit, people already saw that I was quite active online, and I got some unique opportunities from that.
 Like, Carousell reached out to me.

 #### With the #MadeInSG campaign, for example?